Extreme Prejudice (film): Shooting

-Funeral scene of sheriff Hank Pearson was deleted after first two screenings of the movie.
-Soundtrack release for the movie does however includes track called "The Funeral" which was composed by Jerry Goldsmith for that deleted scene.
+Editing

+During post-production, veteran editor Billy Weber was brought in to reduce the runtime by 45 minutes.
+Michael Ironside recalled that his role was reduced, notably including a subplot involving a CIA agent played by Andrew Robinson, who does not appear in the final film.
+Ironside:Andy Robinson and I play CIA agents, we're trying to do this whole covert op, and my character was the go-between between the military side of the story, the police side of the story, and the government side of the story.
+But when they put it all together, Walter [Hill] said to me, "It looks like it's starring Michael Ironside, with Nick Nolte, Powers Boothe, and Rip Torn supporting him, so we're gonna cut the whole Andy Robinson side of the film out."
+[Laughs.] ...
+They cut something like 45 minutes out of it!Another cut scene was the funeral of Sheriff Perason, though the soundtrack release still includes a track ("The Funeral") written for the sequence.

 After filming of final shootout was done, director Walter Hill was told to include more of it so he went back and shot more footage but in the end he cut it down because, in his words, "it got too big".
-This is probably why this scene has some continuity mistakes which are often thought to be caused by cuts made on violent scenes in order to avoid X rating.
+Several action scenes were trimmed to avoid an X rating.

+Trailer

 Tri-Star Pictures studio executives disliked the first version of theatrical trailer so they made their own.
-However, their version of the trailer made the movie look like it's ex-soldiers vs Texas Ranger type of movie, which it isn't.
+However, their version of the trailer made the movie look like it is ex-soldiers versus Texas Ranger type of movie, which it is not.
 Jerry Goldsmith composed the music for original trailer but after it was rejected the track which he composed was not used.
-Instead the trailer which was released included two tracks from other movies; Paul's Theme by Giorgio Moroder from Cat People (1982) and Evacuation by Mike Oldfield from The Killing Fields (1984).
+Instead the trailer which was released included two tracks from other movies: "Paul's Theme" by Giorgio Moroder from Cat People (1982) and "Evacuation" by Mike Oldfield from The Killing Fields (1984).